City of Eugene Fair Housing Plan

 In order to uphold its commitment to affirmatively further fair housing and meet its federal obligation to engage in fair housing planning, Eugene and Springfield have jointly produced a document which examines laws, demographics related to population, housing and housing choice called the Fair Housing Plan.
 Eugene and Springfield conducted an “Analysis of Impediments to Fair Housing Choice” that identified road blocks impacting fair housing choice.

-“Fair housing” is the name for the federal, state and local civil rights laws that protect all of us from discrimination in housing transactions based on our race, color, national origin, religion, age, gender, physical or mental disability, the presence of children under age 18 (familial status), marital status, sexual orientation, source of income, or domestic partnership status.
+“Fair housing” is the name for the federal, state and local civil rights laws that protect all of us from discrimination in housing transactions based on our race, color, national origin, religion, age, gender, physical or mental disability, the presence of children under age 18 (familial status), marital status, sexual orientation, domestic violence survivors, legal source of income, or domestic partnership status.
 Additionally, the City of Eugene also protects against housing discrimination based on ethnicity and age.

 Fair Housing Activities

 The City of Eugene engages in a number of activities related to fair housing.
 These activities include: fair housing outreach and education for community members, non-profits, and landlords; contracting with Fair Housing Council of Oregon to provide a fair housing hotline; and staffing the Housing Policy Board.

 Five fair housing trainings will be sponsored by the City of Eugene this year.
 The next fair housing training is geared towards affordable housing providers has been scheduled for May 31, 2018.
 For details on this training,

 April is National Fair Housing Month.
 This year will was the 50th Anniversary of the passage of the federal Fair Housing Act.
 To celebrate this special event, Mayor Vinis proclaimed April as Fair Housing Month in Eugene.
 Mayor Vinis also participated in a special Pajama Storytime at the Eugene Public Library, Downtown in April.